yetnetbehailu/Skincare-confessions/README.md

 ### The Structure Plane

-The main focus of the structure plane is how users recive and get to specific information on the website.
+The main focus of the structure plane is how users receive and get to specific information on the website.

-- Using the navigation bar conviniently placed top of website, users can easily navigate the website to find what they are interestend in.
+- Using the navigation bar conveniently placed top of website, users can easily navigate the website to find what they are interested in.

-- For a more specific & qucik search, on the Browse Reviews and My Reviews collection page users can also opt to use the search bar adapting keywords matching their specific quest.
+- For a more specific & quick search, on the Browse Reviews and My Reviews collection page users can also opt to use the search bar adapting keywords matching their specific quest.

 - Pages available for public display are Home, Browse Reviews, Register and Login.